-- The candidate must competently demonstrate skills as similar as circumstances permit to the cognitive, psychomotor, and affective skills required for performing the procedures on patients; - The program director must be confident that the skills required to competently perform the simulated task will generalize or transfer to the clinical setting, and, if applicable, the candidate must evaluate related images.
+- The candidate must competently demonstrate skills as similar as circumstances permit to the cognitive, psychomotor, and affective skills required for performing the procedures on patients; - ARRT defines simulation of a clinical procedure routinely performed on a patient as the candidate completing the hands-on task of the procedures on a live human being, using the same level of cognitive, psychomotor, and effective skills required for performing a procedure on a patient in a clinical setting standardized to mirror the physical facilities where practice occurs. - The program director must be confident that the skills required to competently perform the simulated task will generalize or transfer to the clinical setting, and, if applicable, the candidate must evaluate related images. - ARRT requires that competencies performed as a simulation must meet the same criteria as competencies demonstrated on patients.
+For example, the competency must be performed under direct observation of the program director or program director's designee and be performed independently, consistently, and effectively.